rackerlabs/docs-portal-onboarding-guide/docs/administrative/acct_switcher.rst

-The Account switcher feature simplifies the account management process by making it easy to quickly log in and out of multiple accounts.
-Account switcher helps large enterprise customers with sprawling relationships and Federated Identity management to streamline their workflow.
+The Account switcher feature simplifies the account management process by making it easy to quickly quickly switch which Rackspace account the user is currently working within.

-Domain trust
+Account switcher helps large
+enterprise customers with sprawling relationships and Federated Identity management to streamline their workflow.

+Account linking
 ~~~~~~~~~~~~~~~
-Account switching uses domain trust to create an agreement that allows a principal
+Account Linking may occur after multiple accounts are
+linked together via an agreement.
+In this model, users
+from a delegate Rackspace account may be granted access
-account to access a delegate account.
+to resources in a principal Rackspace account.
 Members of the principal account
 can log into the `Rackspace Technology Customer Portal <https://login.rackspace.com>`_
 and use the account linking dropdown
 to navigate to connected delegate accounts.